rjdbcm/Aspidites/docs/indepth.rst

 The ellipsis is a contextual shorthand for several assigment operations:
  - In calling a function a trailing ``...`` indicates that the function is to be invoked in a different scope.
  - In creating an immutable collection a trailing ``...`` indicates that the values can be evolved.
+ - In making a ``coroutine`` respecting function a true coroutine at call time.

 Trigrams
 ~~~~~~~~